uwmadison-chm/scorify/README.md

 would tell scorify to expect a header row, skip a line, and then read the rest of the file as data.

+### rename

+The rename section renames a header column, and looks like:

+`rename original_name new_name`

+Columns can only be renamed once, and must use a new, unique name.
+You must use the column's new name everywhere in the scoresheet.

 ### exclude

 The format of an exclude line is: